anoadragon453/nio-template/README.md

 ) - A matrix bot to remind you about things
 * [anoadragon453/drawing-challenge-bot](https://github.com/anoadragon453/drawing-challenge-bot) - A matrix bot to
 post historical, weekly art challenges from reddit to a room
+* [alturiak/nio-smith](https://github.com/alturiak/nio-smith) - A modular bot for @matrix-org that can be dynamically extended by plugins

 Want your project listed here?
 [Edit this